sasharoover/navigation-service/lab5.md

 ##A. Use cases scenario and flow chart
 ###1. use cases for our project
-  * as a user i can see the location of people inside the school so that i can avoid some classes.
+  * location of people inside the school
-  * as a user i can see schedules so that i know the next class time.
+  * schedules
-  * as a user i can get alerts whenever new email is received (school email) so i know if i have received new emails.
+  * alerts whenever new email is received (school email)
-  * as a user i can choose alert option like silent, vibrate, ring so that i can switch to silent mode during lecture.
+  * choose alert option like silent, vibrate, ring
-  * as a user i can select show events from other metropolia campus so that i can participate in different events.
+  * show events from other metropolia campus erent events.

 2. Use case scenario following the template:
-   * 1. Navigation option
+   * 1. Open the phone
+   * 2. Open the app
+   * 3. Choose navigation
-   * 2. Choosing a specific destination,showing the shortest path
+   * 2. Choose specific destination,showing the shortest path
    * 3. Internet could fail
    * 4. Emial,alarm and other notifications  they will come acording to the significance and timing of course.
    * 5. Successful after reaching at the destination faster and also getting the important informations going on.